RameezAkther/SeaDronesSee-IR-Conversion-using-CycleGAN/README.md

 ---

-Perfect 👍 You can extend your report section to include the model configuration, training duration, and performance results in a professional **Markdown** format like this:

----

 ## Object Detection using YOLOv8

 Using the **Ultralytics YOLOv8m** model, training was conducted on the **IR-translated SeaDronesSee dataset** to detect two target classes: